${{amount}}

 We think the best thing you can do is to monitor your tracking data early to catch if there are any charges being applied or if there is any information that UPS requires before that can deliver your windows.

-Monitor your UPS tracking closely.
+1. Monitor your UPS tracking closely.
 If anything seems off, contact UPS early.
 Let us know as well; we may be able to help.

-In the meantime, thank you for your patience and understanding — and as always, we’re here to help if you have any questions.
+Thank you for your patience and understanding — and as always, we’re here to help if you have any questions.

 We really appreciate your business and are here to help however we can.